james-hu/chat-about-video/README.md

 # chat-about-video

-Chat about zero or one or more video clip(s) using the powerful OpenAI ChatGPT (hosted in OpenAI or Microsoft Azure) or Google Gemini (hosted in Google Could).
+Chat about zero or one or more video clip(s) or audio file(s) using the powerful OpenAI ChatGPT (hosted in OpenAI or Microsoft Azure) or Google Gemini (hosted in Google Could).
 It provides a standardized interface for interacting with OpenAI ChatGPT (OpenAI or Azure) and Google Gemini,

 [![Version](https://img.shields.io/npm/v/chat-about-video.svg)](https://npmjs.org/package/chat-about-video)